NardSack/Assignment-1/README.md

 In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 Features Left to Implement
--link to shop (done)
--link to all the social media (done)
--episode html slide with synopsis
--setting section where can go to any of the created page and change lanaguage between english and japanese -introduction of each memeber and their personal social media and their perosonal website -css design
+-setting section where can go to any of the created page and change lanaguage between english and japanese
--font used for html mention in XD wireframe file -implenting java to html and css
--cover function

-Another feature idea
+feature ideas implemented
 Technologies Used
 In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
-For each, provide its name, a link to its official site and a short sentence of why it was used. wireframe=https://xd.adobe.com/view/8870e962-a6ea-401f-9661-7b5208968cc4-dd23/
+For each, provide its name, a link to its official site and a short sentence of why it was used. font used for html mention in XD wireframe file episode html slide with synopsis link to all the social media link to shop introduction of each memeber and their personal social media and their perosonal website

+wireframe=https://xd.adobe.com/view/8870e962-a6ea-401f-9661-7b5208968cc4-dd23/

 This project uses CSS,HTML and Javascript lanagauages